-From the Ground Up: Preparing for Safe Working at Height in MEWPs
+From the Ground Up: Preparing for Safe Working at Height in MEWPs (Part One)

 All work sites contain potential risks and hazards that need to be addressed long before anyone elevates a Mobile Elevating Work Platform (MEWP), such as boom lifts or scissor lifts.
 A comprehensive risk assessment should cover these key areas: